|Location:||Cambodia, Ratanakiri Provence|

 This advocacy has resulted in a significant reduction in the company’s land concessions in Ratanakiri– sparing two of the 14 villages from land grabs and preventing more than 10,000 hectares of forests from being cleared.
 It has also led to a commitment to return jointly demarcated sacred areas to the communities, though this land return has yet to be fully effectuated by the Cambodian government.

 We continue to support the communities in their quest for a full and comprehensive remediation agreement with the company.
-Be sure to subscribe to our mailing list to stay up to date with this and other cases.
+Subscribe to our mailing list to stay up to date with this and other cases.

 Our further investigations revealed a number of high-profile investors, including Credit Suisse, Deutsche Bank, and several investment funds.
 We confirmed IFC’s exposure to HAGL’s harmful investments in Cambodia through its equity holding in Dragon Capital, an investment fund that held shares in HAGL.
 These financial relationships meant that IFC’s environmental and social standards, including those relating to Indigenous peoples, land and natural resources, should have been applied to HAGL’s business operations in Cambodia.
 It also meant that the affected communities were entitled to file a formal complaint to the IFC’s independent accountability mechanism, the Compliance Advisor Ombudsman (CAO).